Portland Fire: History

 In February 2025, RAJ Sports announced the first of its kind joint practice facility between the Fire and the Thorns in Hillsboro.
 The initial phase will cost million with the overall cost being million for the multi-phase project.
 A 63,000-square-foot training facility designed specifically for women athletes will be constructed and sections for each teams' sports are expected to be completed in time for both teams' 2026 seasons.
 A groundbreaking ceremony was held in April.
 Also in April, Inky Son was hired as the team president, but she was fired in June.
 On June 27, former Nike executive Clare Hamill was named interim president.
 Earlier that month, the WNBA filed trademarks for the "Portland Fire" leading to speculation that the team would revive the name.
 On June 26, the team surpassed 10,000 season ticket deposits.

 On July 15, 2025, the team announced that it would be named the Portland Fire, reviving the name of the original WNBA team.

-Vanja Černivec was announced as the General Manager on August 25, 2025. Černivec served as the Golden State Valkyries' Vice President of Basketball Operations since July 2024.
+Vanja Černivec was announced as the General Manager on August 25. Černivec served as the Golden State Valkyries' Vice President of Basketball Operations since July 2024.
 She played a pivotal role in building the franchise from the ground up – overseeing day-to-day basketball operations in its inaugural season, assisting with the hiring of coaching and operational staff, and leading the scouting department through the 2024 expansion draft and 2025 WNBA draft.

+On October 14, Ashley Battle was named as Vice President of Basketball Operations, Strategy and Innovation.

+On October 17 the team hired Alex Sarama, an assistant with the Cleveland Cavaliers, as its inaugural head coach.
+On November 24, the team hired Brittni Donaldson as assistant coach and assistant general manager.
+On December 22, Sylvia Fowles was hired as assistant coach.

+On August 23, 2026, Portland Fire unveiled Rose, a pink, glittery-breathing dragon mascot.

+Media

+Gray Media carries the team's local games through its two stations in the area, with KPDX (channel 49) serving as the main broadcaster, with KPTV (channel 12) carrying select high-profile games, under the umbrella of the Rose City SportsNet, with Gray's Raycom Sports producing the telecasts.
+National games air among the league's multiple broadcast and cable partners, including Ion station KPXG-TV (channel 22).